 San Diego doesn’t reveal its hidden gems easily.
 It takes time and determination to go off the beaten path to find these city jewels.
-But once you succeed, you can’t get enough of the beautiful hidden gems in San Diego.
+But once you succeed, you can’t get enough of these beautiful hidden gems in San Diego.

-HERE ARE THE 5 BEST HIDDEN GEMS IN SAN DIEGO:
+HERE ARE THE 13 BEST HIDDEN GEMS IN SAN DIEGO:

 1. Sunny Jim’s Sea Cave

-La Jolla, CA 92037
+Address: La Jolla, CA 92037

-You don’t know about the existence of Sunny Jim’s Sea Cave unless somebody tell you about it.
-Even not all locals know about it, moreover how to get here.
+You don’t know about the existence of Sunny Jim’s Sea Cave unless somebody tells you about it.
+Even not all locals are aware of this secret spot, moreover how to get here.
 Unlike other hidden gems in San Diego, Sunny Jim’s Sea Cave can be reached only through a man-made tunnel.

 2. Children’s Pool

-The pride jewel of San Diego, La Jolla is not short of the secret places.
+The crown jewel of San Diego, La Jolla is not short of the secret places.
 A ten-minutes walk from Sunny Jim’s Sea Cave takes you to the next gem in the city.
 Known as Children’s Pool, this small beach has become a favorite spot of local seals and occasional sea lions.
-Protected by a seawall, Children’s Pool provides enough warmth and safety for the mammals to bask in the sun all year round.
+Protected by a concrete seawall, Children’s Pool provides enough warmth and safety for the mammals to bask in the sun all year round.

 3. Ellen Browning Scripps Memorial Pier

-8650 Kennel Way, La Jolla, CA 92037
+Address: 8650 Kennel Way, La Jolla, CA 92037

-4. Spruce Street Suspension Bridge
+4. Hidden Gems in San Diego: Spruce Street Suspension Bridge

-W Spruce St, San Diego, CA 92103
+Address: W Spruce St, San Diego, CA 92103

 San Diego is famous for beautiful beaches and perfect weather all year long.
 The last thing you’d expect from the city is to offer you an opportunity to battle your fear of heights.
 And yet this it exactly what San Diego intends to do by inviting you to take a walk on its suspension bridge.
 The pedestrian Spruce Street Suspension Bridge was built in 1912.
-Its main purpose was to connect the neighborhood located on the opposite sides of Kate Sessions Canyon.
+Its main purpose was to connect neighborhoods located on the opposite sides of Kate Sessions Canyon.
 Today it’s a fun activity for those who are on good terms with the height.

-5. Harper’s Topiary Garden
+6. Harper’s Topiary Garden

-3549 Union St, San Diego, CA 92103
+Address: 3549 Union St, San Diego, CA 92103

 If you need an inspiration for your lawn, look for further than Harper’s Topiary Garden.
 Located in Mission Hills in the suburbs of San Diego, this private hidden gem shows that even boring ornamental shrubs can be interesting.
 It’s especially true when they grow in different shapes such as pyramids, animals, a surfer, and even a dinosaur.